 In addition to the base salary, the CEO can earn both a short-term incentive and a long-term incentive each year based on pre-established performance goals.
-The shortterm incentive potential for 2019 ranged from 0 percent to 65 percent of base salary.
-The 2019 long-term award was 50 percent of base salary.
-The short-term and long-term incentives shown in the Summary Compensation Table below reflect the amounts earned and paid during the year.
+The shortterm incentive potential for 2020 ranged from 0 percent to 50 percent of base salary.
+The short-term incentives shown in the Summary Compensation Table below are paid in February following the end of the year to which the award is applicable.
+The long-term incentive plan provides the opportunity for financial rewards tied to Farm Credit East's sustained success over a three-year performance period.
+The three-year performance metrics are established at the beginning of each three-year period by the Board of Directors in connection with the annual business and financial plan.
+The long-term incentives shown in the chart below are not funded nor held in trust but contractually obligates the Association to make future payments in specified amounts.
+The cash awards are to be paid subsequent to completion of the three-year performance period cycle.
+The 2020 long-term opportunity is up to 50 percent of base salary.
+Long term incentive plan payments can be deferred if the election is made before the start of the plan year.
 The CEO's compensation in excess of the Internal Revenue Code is made up for via participation in a nonqualified deferred compensation plan.
 Contributions are made at the same percentages as available under the 401K plan.
 The nonqualified deferred compensation plan payment is shown in the Summary Compensation Table below.